paps/dotfiles/README.md

 Install NextDNS' CLI client: https://github.com/nextdns/nextdns/wiki/Debian-Based-Distribution

-Do `sh -c "$(curl -sL https://nextdns.io/install)"` then enable 'report device name', enable 'hardened privacy mode', don't 'setup as router' and enable 'Automatically configure host DNS on daemon startup'.
+Do `sh -c "$(curl -sL https://nextdns.io/install)"` then enable 'report device name', enable 'hardened privacy mode', disable 'setup as router' and enable 'Automatically configure host DNS on daemon startup'.

+By default, `dhclient` is probably running on the machine, which means that the `127.0.0.1` DNS server set in `/etc/resolv.conf` by NextDNS will be overridden regularly.
+To continue using both the local NextDNS server and `dhclient` at the same time, edit `/etc/dhcp/dhclient.conf` and make sure to uncomment (or add) the following line: `prepend domain-name-servers 127.0.0.1;`

 To target NextDNS' configuration on poorly configurable devices (e.g. a Samsung TV) behind the same NAT as a desktop PC, the public IP is bound thanks to a crontab entry similar to this one: `21 */4 * * * curl --fail --silent --show-error 'https://link-ip.nextdns.io/xxxxxx/yyyyyyyyyyyyyyyyy' 2>&1 | logger -t nextdnslinkip`.

 ### Network Manager

 The NetworkManager service is not enabled by default on Debian.
-Normally for normal desktop PCs this would not be needed as they just connect via their wired iface automatically, but NextDNS seems to get flaky when NetworkManager is not up.
+Normally for normal desktop PCs this would not be needed as they just connect via their wired iface automatically, but it's great to have a graphical UI for controlling some network settings.

 In order to enable the NetworkManager service:
 * change `managed=false` to `managed=true` in `/etc/NetworkManager/NetworkManager.conf` to let it manage wired interfaces